Three Things You Need To Know About Politics*

 Also, it’s important to realize that every human does what he does because of a motivation.
 Voters and politicians are no different.
 Voters may well want free handouts from government and thus are motivated to vote likewise.
 Others want to keep what they earn rather than have it confiscated, and so they also will vote likewise.
 All want righteous laws, but all define “righteousness” differently, and so they vote accordingly.

 Politics is people and people are political.
 Where two or more are gathered, there you will find politics.
 One person will emerge the leader, even if there are only two.
-That does not mean that the leader always gets his way, but only that he will be the one behind every decision the two–or more–make together as one.
+That does not mean that the leader always gets his way, but only that he will be the one driving every decision the two–or more–make together as one.
 Add ten people and it gets more complicated.
-Add a hundred and little factions begin to emerge.
-Add a couple thousand and then there are even more factions which begin to coalesce into parties.
+Add a thousand and little factions begin to emerge.
+Add a million and then there are even more factions which begin to coalesce into parties.
 The individuals exert themselves in the factions, the factions exert themselves in the parties and the parties exert themselves on the whole.
 This is how things are.
 It is reality.
 No one in a group ever gets what they want; no one.
 The final outcome will reflect the collective morality of the people, but not necessarily their collective will.

 So I pray, as your father, that you would gain wisdom from the scriptures and vote accordingly.
-Remember that the natural state of man in his six thousand years or so of history is slavery, not liberty.
+Remember that the natural state of man in his six thousand years or so of history is to be enslaved and not liberty.
 Either way, fix your eyes on the author and perfecter of your faith and run the race laid out before you with perseverance.
 Preach to and disciple your children in the Gospel, even as you live it out before them.
 Pray that God would instill it into the hearts of your children, your children’s children, and your children’s children’s children.